 "It's gone as far as it is going to go without amendments to the constitution and we are still very, very far away from a genuine democratic form of government."

-At the end of January a parliamentary committee set up in July 2013 to review the constitution recommends that no change be made to the articles preventing Suu Kyi from running for president.
+2014 - A parliamentary committee set up to review the constitution recommends that no change be made to the articles preventing Suu Kyi from running for president.
 The committee, which is controlled by the government, also recommends that 25% of the seats in parliament continue to be reserved for the military and that changes to the constitution continue to require at least a 75% majority vote by parliamentarians.
 Under this arrangement the military, with its 25% block of seats, has the power to veto any constitutional change.

-On 5 November, a week before world and regional leaders are due to visit Burma for the ASEAN summit, Suu Kyi tells reporters that reform has stalled in Burma.
+In November, Suu Kyi tells reporters that reform has stalled in Burma.
 "We do think there have been times when the United States Government has been overly optimistic about the reform process," she says.

 "If they really study the situation in this country they would know that this reform process started stalling early last year.
 In fact, I would like to challenge those who talk so much about the reform process, what significant reform steps have been taken within the last 24 months?"